uchuhimo/amanda/docs/rationale.md

 ## What is instrumentation?

-Instrumentation is a technique to insert extra code into an existed program, usually for:
+Instrumentation is a technique to insert extra code into an existed program[1], usually for:

 - **Program analysis** like performance profiling, code tracing, code coverage and debugging
 - **Simulation/Emulation** for processor or cache